forwinder15/learndiesels/content/posts/2019-04-11--the-causes-of-white-smoke-from-a-diesel-and-what-to-look-for/index.md

 _What causes white smoke from a diesel?_

-**White smoke occurs for one of three reasons 1.
-Raw diesel comes through the exhaust completely unburned 2.
-Water entering the combustion chamber.
-3. The temperature in the combustion chamber is too low.**
+**White smoke occurs when raw diesel fuel passes through the exhaust completely unburned or water entering the combustion chamber or the temperature in the combustion chamber is too low.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/BC9rDgSMUe0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>